Visas and Migration

 Lodge a complete application.
 Processing officers are able to make a decision on an application at first sight.
 If they open an incomplete application they may refuse the application.
 The check lists provide details of the documentation we require.

 Complete biometrics within the time frames.
 We recognise that as the peak season builds up the biometric appointments will also fill up quickly.
 If you can only make an appointment outside of the permitted time frame let us know.
-We can make a case note and arrange for a new letter to be sent out.
-If you don’t provide biometrics within 14 days (or otherwise negotiated) we will refuse your application.
+We can arrange for a new letter to be sent to you.

 Lodge early.
 The earlier you lodge the application, the more time we have to process and less stress for you.
-We will regularly update processing times on Twitter and Facebook.
 Please check these time frames for realistic expectations on when a decision will be made.
 The earlier an applicant lodges, the sooner a finalisation can be made, enabling the applicant to then purchase their flight tickets.

 No expedited processing.
 Only a documented medical emergency will be considered for urgent processing.
 All other applications will be assessed on a lodgement date basis.
 Flight specials will not be considered an urgent or compassionate reason to jump the processing queue.